Marshal: Suspect in Cambria City homicide caught while exiting N.J. residence

-JOHNSTOWN, Pa. – A fugitive accused of shooting and killing a Johnstown man outside a Johnstown bar in June was apprehended on Thursday in New Jersey, law enforcement officials said.
+JOHNSTOWN, Pa. – A fugitive accused of shooting and killing a Johnstown man outside a city bar in June was apprehended on Thursday in New Jersey, law enforcement officials said.

 Dirk Jones, 42, exited a residence in New Jersey’s Camden County early Thursday to discover U.S. Marshals outside waiting for him, Acting U.S. Marshal for the Western District of Pennsylvania Philip Cornelious said.